Potato Bread

 This recipe is a fairly standard bread recipe: milk, sugar, egg, salt, butter, yeast, flour…and of course mashed potatoes.

-• I like to use bread flour in this recipe.
+• Use bread flour in this recipe.
 It just makes the bread a little sturdier and gives it a bit of a chewy texture.
 If you’re looking for the ultimate in softness, stick with all-purpose flour.

-• And for mashed potatoes, I’ve used straight up mashed potatoes, and also mashed potatoes that had butter and milk added.
+• I’ve used straight up mashed potatoes, and also mashed potatoes that had butter and milk added.
 Both worked.
 I’ve not ever tried instant potatoes.
 Although I’m sure it would work.
 The best potatoes for mashed potatoes are Russet potatoes.

 • Oh…and our favorite yeast?
-Red Star Platinum Instant Yeast.
+Instant Yeast.
 It works perfectly and has never let me down.
 If you’ve never worked with yeast, read our guide to baking with yeast.

 If you’re kneading the bread by hand, I always warn not to add too much flour.
 The dough should be slightly sticky so that the bread does not turn out dry.